wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 console.log(cool);
 ```

-In r thatxample, we have declared a variable `cool` without assigning anything to it, and then on the line that previously had `let cool = true;`, we do not declare the cool variable, we simply update it with `cool = true`.
+In that example, we have declared a variable `cool` without assigning anything to it.

+On the line that previously had `let cool = true;`, we do not declare the cool variable, we simply update it with `cool = true`.

 What that does it creates it's in the higher scope _(in this example it is a global variable but if this was created inside of a function it would be function scoped)_.

 Then, we update the variable, and then it's available to us outside of the function.

 Here is another example that is a more realistic, where we are getting into two different kinds of scopes 👇